Unitarizability of Harish-Chandra bimodules over generalized Weyl and $q$-Weyl algebras: Unitarizability for -deformations

 Similarly to the proof of Proposition~\ref{PropBadPolesNoForm} we deduce that $w$ has no poles on $q^j S^1$ and write where $\Phi(S)$ is a nonzero linear functional of the form $\Phi(S)=\sum c_i S(z_i)$.
 Here $z_i$ are the poles of $w$ between the contour $C$ and the circle $q^j S^1$.

 Let $L_0$ be a polynomial that has no zeroes on $S^1$ such that We find a polynomial $L_1$ such that \(\Phi(L_1(q^{-2j}z)\ovl{L_1}(z^{-1}))\) does not belong to $\RN_{\geq 0}$.
 We use the Stone-Weierstrass theorem to find a polynomial $S$ such that $L_0S+L_1$ is uniformly small on $q^jS^1$.
-It follows that for $R=L_0S+L_1$ we get a contradiction with positivity of $T$. \end{proof} \begin{thr} Assume that there are $2k$ good indices.
+It follows that for $R=L_0S+L_1$ we get a contradiction with positivity of $T$. \end{proof} \begin{thr} Assume that there are $2k>0$ good indices.
 Fix any $k$ distinct pairs of numbers $(z_k,\ovl{z_k}^{-1})$.
 Then the cone of positive traces is isomorphic to the cone of elliptic functions with simple poles at $z_k,\ovl{z_k}^{-1}$ that are positive on $q^j S^1$ for all integers $j$.
-In particular, this cone has dimension $2k$, it does not depend on $s$ and on the particular choice of $P$, only on the number of good indices. \end{thr} \begin{proof} We know that a function $w$ with poles corresponding to bad indices does not give a positive definite form.
+In particular, this cone has dimension $2k$, it does not depend on $s$ and on the particular choice of $P$, only on the number of good indices.

+In the case when there are no good indices, there is a unique positive trace up to scaling in the case when $\rho^2=\id$ for one of the choices $\rho_+$, $\rho_-$, and no positive traces otherwise \end{thr} \begin{proof} The proof is uniform for $2k>0$ and $2k=0$.

+We know that a function $w$ with poles corresponding to bad indices does not give a positive definite form.
 Hence we can assume that $w$ does not have poles at $q^{2c_i}$ for all bad $i$.

 Hence for any $j$ we have Using the Stone-Weierstrass theorem we see that this quantity is positive for all nonzero Laurent polynomials $R$ if and only if $R_j(q^{-2j}z)S_{-j}(z)w(z)$ is nonnegative on $q^j S^1$.